brianz/udacity-sdc-p4/README.md

   versa.
 - Finally apply the same "meters per pixel" conversion to the pixel offset from center

+Offset also uses the averaging technique as explained in the polynomial fitting and radius sections.

 ### Drawing lane area on image